Booting process of Linux: Bootloader stage

-In IBM PC compatibles, the first stage bootloader, which is a part of the MBR, is a 512-byte image containing the vendor-specific program code and a partition table.
+In IBM PC compatibles using a BIOS, the first stage bootloader, which is a part of the master boot record (MBR), is a 512-byte image containing the vendor-specific program code and a partition table.
 As mentioned earlier in the introduction part, the first stage bootloader will find and load the second stage bootloader.
 It does this by searching in the partition table for an active partition.
 After finding an active partition, first stage bootloader will keep scanning the remaining partitions in the table to ensure that they're all inactive.
 After this step, the active partition's boot record is read into RAM and executed as the second stage bootloader.
 The job of the second stage bootloader is to load the Linux kernel image into memory, and optional initial RAM disk.
 Kernel image isn't an executable kernel, but a "compressed file" of the kernel instead, compressed into either zImage or bzImage formats with zlib.

-In x86 PC, first- and second-stage bootloaders are combined into the GRand Unified Bootloader (GRUB), and formerly Linux Loader (LILO).
+In those systems, the first- and second-stage bootloaders are usually provided by the GRand Unified Bootloader (GRUB), and formerly provided by the Linux Loader (LILO).
 GRUB 2, which is now used, differs from GRUB 1 by being capable of automatic detection of various operating systems and automatic configuration.
-The stage1 is loaded and executed either by the BIOS from the Master boot record (MBR).
+The stage1 is loaded and executed by the BIOS from the MBR.
 The intermediate stage loader (stage1.5, usually core.img) is loaded and executed by the stage1 loader.
 The second-stage loader (stage2, the /boot/grub/ files) is loaded by the stage1.5 and displays the GRUB startup menu that allows the user to choose an operating system or examine and edit startup parameters.
 After a menu entry is chosen and optional parameters are given, GRUB loads the linux kernel into memory and passes control to it.
 GRUB 2 is also capable of chain-loading of another bootloader.

 In UEFI systems, the stage1 and stage1.5 usually are the same UEFI application file (such as grubx64.efi for x64 UEFI systems).

 Beside GRUB, there are some more popular bootloaders: